usaid-cs/yesterday-i-learned/linguistics.md

 > the scientific study of language and its structure, including the study of morphology, syntax, phonetics, and semantics

+- *Flouting* [Grice’s maxims in the cooperative principle](https://en.wikipedia.org/wiki/Cooperative_principle) would be intentionally violating one of the maxims of (quantity, quality, relation, manner) (i.e. depth, truth, relevance, and clarity) in order to convey a different meaning than what was said.
+For example, by saying [vegan tomatoes](https://www.youtube.com/watch?v=IJEaMtNN_dM), you violate the maxim of quantity, and used it to imply that other tomatoes aren't vegan.
+Or, if you say "my student regularly attends tutorials", you violate the maxim of relation, trying to hint at the student's poor lecture attendance record.
+- A rude sound made by sticking out the tongue and blowing is also called a [raspberry](https://www.oxfordlearnersdictionaries.com/definition/english/raspberry).
+See [also](http://www.flatlandcomics.ca/dailies/BlindOptimism.htm)
 - The french "LL" is pronounced "Y" only if it is preceded by an I.
 - Agency is the power to do something.
 - "Suffering" came from [Latin, *sufferō*](https://en.wiktionary.org/wiki/suffer) (*sub-* + *fero*, "under-carry").
 "Suffrage" came from [Latin, *suffragium*](https://en.wikipedia.org/wiki/Suffrage#Etymology), which literally means a ballot, but the word root ultimately traces to [some nonsense about the knuckle bone](https://en.wiktionary.org/wiki/suffrago#Latin).